 Attendance: I expect student attendance at all class meetings, peer presentations and guest presentations.
 Specifically, I expect you to be at all technology talk and demo presentations, and to attend outside speakers.
 We hope to have a number of outstanding not-to-be-missed outside speakers during the semester.
 There is no textbook in this class because the content is not available in any simple form.
-If you are going to learn the content, you need to listen to lectures.
+If you are going to learn the content, you need to attend lectures and practice the material in your team.